BitcoinDesign/Bitcoin-Icons/README.md

 ## Contributing

-For info on how to contribute please see the [contribution guidelines](https://github.com/Bosch-0/Bitcoin-Icons/blob/main/CONTRIBUTING.md).
+For info on how to contribute please see the [contribution guidelines](CONTRIBUTING.md).
+Also see details on the [release process](RELEASES.md).

 ## Node Module